 Bike parking

 You can park your bike at various bike parking spaces in the area.
-It is not permitted to park bicycles between tents or in the surrounding bushes.
+It is not permitted to park bikes between the tents or in the surrounding bushes.

 Access to Volunteer Camping if you are not sleeping there